cuoankitisty/springboot-devops-app/README.md

 #### Option C — Containerized deployment (optional)
 - Build a Docker image and run on EC2 directly or via ECS/Fargate.
-- Useful if you plan to scale horizontally or standardize runtime.
+- Useful if  plan to scale horizontally or standardize runtime.

-This document details Options A and B since they match your current setup.

 ---